AbdullahVC/AbdullahVC/README.md

 - Improving backend architecture with **Clean Code**, **SOLID principles**, and **DTO patterns**
 - Practicing test-driven development with **xUnit** and API testing via **Postman**
 - Exploring frontend state management with **Zustand** and UI development with **Tailwind CSS** and **Material UI**
+- **Building Web3 projects**: wallet connection, smart contracts, NFT minting via **Andromeda Protocol**

 ---

 ### 🎯 Career Focus

-I aim to grow into a highly competent full stack developer who can contribute to large-scale enterprise solutions, follow modern development practices, and deliver reliable and efficient software.
+I aim to grow into a highly competent full stack developer who can contribute to large-scale enterprise solutions and modern Web3 applications.
+I follow best practices, keep up with industry shifts, and focus on building secure, scalable, and future-ready software.

 ---